fernbacher/umu-launch/README.md

 3. The main menu will appear:
     * **New Game**: Select an executable and configure its launch options.
 You can then add it to your library.
-    * **Game Library**: View, manage, and launch games you've previously saved.
+    * **Game Library**: Search, filter, view, manage (Launch, Edit, View Details, Delete), and launch games you've previously saved.
     * **Quick Launch**: Launch the last game you played from the library using its saved settings.
     * **Exit**: Close the launcher.
 4. Follow the TUI prompts to select the game, Proton version, and options.

-5. Optionally create an alias for the tool in your shell configuration file.
+5. Optionally create an alias for the tool in your shell configuration file for easier access.

 ## Configuration (Optional)